 What is an electric pottery wheel?

 As obvious by the name, electric pottery wheels are throwing wheels that are powered via a motor that helps control the spinning speed of the wheel.
-Today, they function as a feasible choice for potters that are just beginning their journey.
+Today, they function as a feasible choice for potters who are just beginning their journey.
 The fact that these wheels are portable, as well as easy to use, is what makes them perfect for daily throwing needs.

 So, without further ado, let us dive in.